 Command -procmode [input] Example -procmode to Description Specifies the type of processing to be performed.
-Input See Table 43: List of Processing Modes (for -procmode) on page 203.
+Input See Table 43: List of Processing Modes (for -procmode) on page 221.
 Notes This command determines how the data will be processed.
 AR will automatically be selected if you have an NRT subscription and a NovAtel receiver.
 It also affects which commands are available for use.
-See Table 45: List of Commands Supported for Each Processing Mode on page 204.
+See Table 45: List of Commands Supported for Each Processing Mode on page 222.
 Required?
 Yes

-Command -proccfg [input]

-Example -proccfg "C:\My Data\Project.proj"

-Description Specifies the project file to be created.
+Command -proccfg [input] Example -proccfg "C:\My Data\Project.proj" Description Specifies the project file to be created.
 Input Full file path and name of the PROJ file to be created.

-This command will be used to determine the name of the project file and all other files

-Notes generated during processing.

-No. If this command is not used, the project files will be given the same name as the remote

-Required? data file and saved to the same folder.
+Notes This command will be used to determine the name of the project file and all other files generated during processing.
+Required?
+No. If this command is not used, the project files will be given the same name as the remote data file and saved to the same folder.
+Command -procdata [input] Example -procdata L1L2 Description Specifies the type of data to be processed.
+Input See Table 44: List of Data Processing Types (for -procdata) on page 222.

-Command proodata (input)

--procdata [input]

-Example -procdata L1L2

-Description Specifies the type of data to be processed.

-Input See Table 44: List of Data Processing Types (for -procdata) on the next page.

 Notes Dual frequency processing is only available if L1/L2 measurements are available at the base station(s) and remote.
 Required?
-No. If not specified, the utility will scan the input file(s) to determine which data types are

-rtoquirou : available for processing.

-Command -procdatum [input]

-Example -procdatum nad83

-Description Specifies the datum to be used for processing and output.
+No. If not specified, the utility will scan the input file(s) to determine which data types are available for processing.
+Command -procdatum [input] Example -procdatum nad83 Description Specifies the datum to be used for processing and output.
 Input The name of the datum.

-If this command is not used, the utility will use the default datum.
-The default can be set via

-Notes File Preferences within GrafNav or Inertial Explorer.
+Notes If this command is not used, the utility will use the default datum.
+The default can be set via File Preferences within GrafNav or Inertial Explorer.
 Required?
 Only required if using -basefile and -basecoord.

-Command -procdir [input]

-Example -procdir both

-Description Specifies if data should be processed in both or multi-pass modes.

-Description both to process the data in the forward and reverse directions independently.

-Input

-multi to process in multi-pass mode.

-Notes both is applicable to all processing modes.

-Notes multi is applicable to all modes except GNSS-only differential and LC differential.
+Command -procdir [input] Example -procdir both Description Specifies if data should be processed in both or multi-pass modes. both to process the data in the forward and reverse directions independently.
+Input multi to process in multi-pass mode.
+Notes both is applicable to all processing modes. multi is applicable to all modes except GNSS-only differential and LC differential.
 Required?
 No. The default is both .

-Command -procprofile [input]

-Example -procprofile "SPAN Airborne (AG58)"

-Description Description Specifies the profile from which to load the processing settings.

-Input 1 0 0

-mput The name of the processing profile.

-Processing profiles are loaded first and may have their settings overridden by other comr available here.

-Notes
+Command -procint [input] Example -procint 1.00 Description Specifies the data interval at which the data will be processed.
+Input The data interval in seconds. mput Supported values: 0.05, 0.10, 0.20, 0.50, 1.00, 5.00, 10.00, 15.00, 30.00 Notes For PPP, the processing rate cannot be higher than the remote data rate.